 The acidic content in oranges can upset a rabbit’s stomach.
 The calcium content is a little high for a rabbit and might cause bladder stones.
 Also, while oranges are an excellent low-sugar snack for human diabetics, they have far too much sugar for a rabbit.

 Can Rabbits Eat Orange Seeds?

 Make sure you extract any seeds before you give your bunny its treat.
-Rabbits can’t digest seeds, so it can get lodged in its gastrointestinal tract.
+Rabbits can’t digest seeds, so they can get lodged in their gastrointestinal tract.
 Make sure your bunny doesn’t get access to seeds in general: Apple seeds, for instance, are poisonous to rabbits.